dalenewman/Cfg-NET/Articles/Autofac.md

 order to change the `IReader`.
 This violates the open closed principle (open for extension, closed for modification).

-Instead, I should instantiate dependencies in one place.
+Instead, I should instantiate dependencies in one place (a composition root).
-This "place" is referred to as the *composition root*, and it provides a single place to *wire up* dependency implementations.

 So, I add `IReader` to the `DatabaseAdmin` constructor instead: